akullpp/awesome-java/README.md

 * [Jenkins](http://jenkins-ci.org/) - Provides server-based services.
 Often seen as the successor to Hudson, although it is still actively developed.
 * [Travis](https://travis-ci.org) - A hosted continuous integration service that integrates with GitHub repositories.
+* [Shippable](https://www.shippable.com/) - Based on Docker, it provides also Bitbucket integration.

 ## Database